Flagstaff-Builds/DecapCMS-Webstudio/content/blog/connecting-decap-cms-to-webstudio.md

   ## Huh?

   And for some reason, here's a logo for appwrite!
+I just like it.

   ![appwrite logo](/images/uploads/appwrite.svg)
 published_at: 2025-05-16T17:23:00.000Z